mfey/units2/tutorial.md

 If you want to use a different algorithm for differentiation or integration, it's easy to wrap the algebra of units around existing implementations using the functions `decorate-differentiator` and `decorate-integrator`.
 Examples are provided in the source of `units2.calc`.

-## Extending the protocols

-The `IFnUnit` implementation of the `Unitlike` protocol is meant to cover most use cases; however some users may require higher numerical precision or speed than offered by the underlying `javax.measure` implementation.
-The functions in `ops` and `calc` were written with such user extensions in mind, and should work with other implementations of `Unitlike` with little to no changes.
-For instance, it's possible to wrap the algebra of units around your own definitions of `+`, `*`, `==`, `>`, using the many `decorate-` functions in the source of `units2.ops`.

 ## Spec Interop

 In `units2.stdlib` are also defined a variety of specs such as `::length`, `::time`, etc., to do dimensional analysis with specs: